PresMemes/CondensedArmiesPatches/README.md

 <details><summary>Missing potential_country</summary>
 <p>

 Sometimes, armies don't have a `potential_country` block.
-Simply insert the following code into the army def:
+Insert the following block and make sure it lines up with the actual cost of the army.
 ```
 potential_country = {
   pmca_materiel_policy_check = {